caramirezal/SQUADBookChapter/README.md

 # SQUAD Book chapter

-# This script exemplifies the implementation of the Standardized Qualitative Analysis of Dynamics method (method).
+# This script exemplifies the implementation of the Standardized Qualitative Analysis of Dynamics (SQUAD) method.